ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Each part also has an implied part index, which is a zero-indexed, depth-first integer.
 It is used to efficiently refer to a specific body part (for example, an inline image) within another part.
-See {Complicated Nested Example} for an example of how the part index is calculated.
+See (#nesting-example) for an example of how the part index is calculated.

 The partIndex can be used inside a content ID URI [@!RFC2392] in a "container"